fabiojdsoliveira/lq-y06-ai-universal-remote-ir.yaml/README.md

 # lq-y06-ai-universal-remote-ir.yaml
-The yaml file for ESPHome in order for the lq-y06-ai-universal-remote-ir (infrared controller) to work,
+The yaml file for ESPHome in order for the lq-y06-ai-universal-remote-ir (infrared controller) to work.

+Find out more on Youtube: